 - Security Checks

-Visitors arriving from overseas can learn more about the government’s entry and departure procedures at Visit Japan
+Visitors arriving from overseas can learn more about the government’s entry and departure procedures at Japan National Tourism Organization

 1. Check In (Boarding Procedure)